Help Animals Live Healthier, Longer

 that useful journal helping you keep track).

-You may have a wonderful veterinary accupuncturist who thinks you should
+You may have a wonderful veterinary acupuncturist who thinks you should

 vaccinate and feed canned food.
-You certainly can use her for accupuncture,
+You certainly can use her for acupuncture,

 but follow your heart and feed raw meat and do not vaccinate.
 You stand